shrine-maiden-heavy-industries/torii-hdl/docs/platforms/fpga/lattice-ecp5.md

 # Lattice ECP5

-The {py:mod}`torii.platform.vendor.lattice_ecp5` module provides a base platform to support Lattice ECP5 devices.

-The [Trellis] and [Diamond] toolchains are supported.
+The {py:mod}`torii.platform.vendor.lattice_ecp5` module provides a base platform to support Lattice ECP5 devices with the [Trellis] and [Diamond] toolchains.

 ```{eval-rst}